 [Section 10G inserted by No. 55 of 2010 s.
 5.]

 10H.
-Cancellation of incorporation under this Act
+Registration etc. as company etc. cancels incorporation under this Act

 (1) The registration or incorporation of an incorporated association as a prescribed body corporate automatically cancels the incorporation of the association under this Act.